Click on the + symbol to see more details about each of the available projects

 In this project you will investigate and develop scheduling and ordering algorithms to optimise the use of telescopes.
 This includes the development of a tool that can process lists of sources to be observed, which then creates optimised observation sequences that can be used for the operation of real telescopes.

-3. High performance computing for pulsar and fast radio burst astronomy.
-(Dr Oliver Sinnen)
+High performance computing for pulsar and fast radio burst astronomy.
+(Assoc.
+Prof. Oliver Sinnen)

 Proposed methods to search for unknown pulsars are based on brute force approaches, where the telescope data is processed assuming wide ranges of possible parameters.
 This project will investigate and implement novel high performance algorithms and methods for the search and characterisation of Pulsars and FSBs.